The sad fact is that conservatives and Canadian nationalists have a financial and political incentive to demonize trans people.

 When it comes to images of transgender women, whether we want to be or not, we are all voyeurs.

-When Transitioning Changes How We Have Sex, March 2017
+When Transitioning Changes How We Have Sex, The Establishment

 We’re often made to associate sexual potency and pleasure with “finishing” in the traditional sense.
 Hearing my friends tell it differently was another reminder that the way we tend to think about our bodies during sex is heavily shaped by sexual media that predominantly caters to straight, cis men.